+Community Profile

-Community Profile 706 Current population of Hubbardton, making the town Rutland Region's 6th smallest 28 People Per Square Mile.
-This is quite a low populatio density.
+Current population of Hubbardton, making the town Rutland Region's 6th smallest

+People Per Square Mile.
+This is quite a low population density.

 The Town of Hubbardton encompasses approximately 28 square miles in northwest Rutland County (18,429 acres, including lakes and public land).
 It is situated at the north end of the Taconic mountain range with elevations ranging from 400 to 1,500 feet.

 Hubbardton is characterized by rural residential scattered development with concentration of seasonal dwellings around our lakes and ponds.
 The population increases in the summer months when seasonal residents and visitors arrive.
-According to the 2010 US Census, there were a total of 602 total housing units in Hubbardton.
+According to the 2020 US Census, there were a total of 606 total housing units in Hubbardton.
 Of those units, approximately 45% are considered to be seasonal, recreational or occasional in use.

+333 Full Time Residences

+251 Vacation/Rental Residences

+Our Community

-315 Full Time Residences 287 Vacation/Rental Residences Our Community Hubbardton is a picturesque town, a community full of history, stunning views and caring people.
+Hubbardton is a picturesque town, a community full of history, stunning views and caring people.
 We are a town full of spirit and energy.
-Hubbardton boasts many active community groups including: Hubbardton Volunteer Fire Department, HVFD Boosters, Center Grange 290, Hubbardton Historical Society, Hubbardton Congregational Church, Hubbardton Liberty Church, Hubbardton Food Shelf and the most recently formed Hubbardton Senior Connection.
+Hubbardton boasts many active community groups including: Hubbardton Volunteer Fire Department, HVFD Boosters, Center Grange 290, Hubbardton Historical Society, Hubbardton Congregational Church, Hubbardton Liberty Church, and the most recently formed Hubbardton Senior Connection.
 Hubbardton Lake Associations are also very involved in the community and play a significant political and social role in the Town.

-Voter turnout in Hubbardton, or the percentage of registered voters who cast ballots in the general elections, indicates an active community with a high level of participation and community involvement.
-In 2016, 245 out of the 486 registered voters in Hubbardton (50%) voted at the Town's annual Meeting Day.
+Voter turnout in Hubbardton, or the percentage of registered voters who cast ballots in the general elections, indicates an active community with a high level of participation and community involvement in 2020, 222 voters out of 542 registered voters in Hubbardton (41%) voted at the Town's annual meeting day.

 The changing demographic makeup of the Town of Hubbardton, will affect municipal priorities in the future.
 Population growth, aging population and increase in smaller households will influence decisions related to public services, transportation, land use, education, economic development, recreation, health and housing.

 Hubbardton's population as a whole is aging.
-The median age of the town's residents rose from 31.1 in the 1980 census to 47.7 in the 2010 census.
+The median age of the town's residents rose from 31.1 in the 1980 census to 43 in the 2020 Census.
 This is due largely to the significant increases in the elderly and middle age segments of the population.
-According to the 2010 Census data, 16.5% of Hubbardton's population is 65 or older.
+According to the 2020 US Census, 28% of Hubbardton's population is 60 or older.

+Community Engagement

-Community Engagement The Planning Commission hosted a facilitated community forum on June 9, 2016, to which 90 members of the Hubbardton community attended.
+The Planning Commission hosted a facilitated community forum on June 9, 2016, to which 90 members of the Hubbardton community attended.

 The attendees started by listing the characteristics of Hubbardton that they are drawn to, such as the quiet nature of the town, the vast open space and scenic views, the history of the town, the low population and low development, and the camraderie and friendliness of the town's people.
-Everyone expressed how welcome they felt and the goals of the forum were definitely achieved by the Planning Commission.

 The Hubbardton community came together to brainstorm the future needs, wants, and benefits for a better way of life among all Hubbardtonian friends and neighbors.

-The results of this forum are included in the following pages for review.
-The conclusion indicates a goal to work and move forward to help continue building community pride and to strengthen the Hubbardton way of life.
-Community Engagement Action Items Create a Town Facebook Page When: 2017 Create a Business Directory When: 2018
+The results of this forum are included in the following pages.
+One unified outcome from this forum was a goal to work and move forward to help continue building community pride and to strengthen the Hubbardton way of life.

+Community Engagement Action Items

+Conduct a periodic town-wide survey.

+Recruit new volunteers to lead town boards and committees

+New Horizon Pomona Grange